 Few victims and survivors come forward for fear of retaliation, shame, or lack of understanding of what is happening to them.
 There is also a lack of education regarding how to access survival resources, employment, and needed services.

-Trafficking is the 3rd largest criminal industry in the world, after arms and drug dealing, and is the fastest growing.
+After drug dealing, human trafficking is tied with the illegal arms industry as the 2nd largest criminal industry in the world today, and it is the fastest growing.

 One of the most difficult realities in the trafficking issue is the propensity of governments worldwide to treat trafficked persons as criminals or as unwanted, undocumented workers rather than as people with human rights who are being violated.